 Create a candidate for the application

-- there already is a candidate in the system → we will just attach the application to the new candidate
+- If there already is a candidate in the system that matches with the application, we will attach the application to the candidate

 Set the source of the application